Do Redirects Impact Your Website’s Speed?

 In other words, you must load two pages instead of one: the page you clicked on and the page that you were redirected to (for simplicity, let’s call the page you were redirected to the “final destination” of the redirect).
 This can become a bigger problem with redirect chains—redirect chains happen when you have more than two hops in the redirect.
 For example, page-1 redirects to page-2, page-2 redirects to page-3, page-3 to page-4, and page-4 redirects to the final destination—that’s four redirects before the page users want is available.

-The question, then, is regardless of the redirect method (.htaccess redirect, RewriteRule, Redirection plugin, etc.), how does that a redirect before the final destination affect a web page’s speed?
+The question, then, is regardless of the redirect method (.htaccess redirect, RewriteRule, Redirection plugin, etc.), how do the redirects that happen before the final destination affect the final destination page’s speed?
 Does this get worse as there are more redirects required before the final destination?

 (An important side note: redirect chains do affect SEO.
 In this article, I’m strictly considering implications of speed but even if there isn’t a huge impact on speed, redirect chains are not recommended if you care about ranking in search results.)